 Once the GPS made it past a certain elevation it was not able to transmit it’s coordinates to cell towers, so I was pretty happy to start receiving transmissions from it once it began it’s descent over the boarder.
 The problem was it wasn’t able to transmit it’s final landing position (possibly because of dense foliage or landing upside down).
 I spent 3 days tramping through the forest along it’s predicted decent path with no luck, it was lost.

-I kinda wasn’t sure if I’d ever see it again when I started the project.
+I kind of wasn’t sure if I’d ever see it again when I started the project.
 Malaysian flight 370 had recently disappeared without a trace over the Indian Ocean.
-If a high tech 747 can go missing, this thing probably didn’t have much of a chance either.
+If a muilti-million dollar high tech 747 can go vanish off the map, this thing probably didn’t have great chances of being found.
 Not really knowing if I’d ever see it again I posted in the Bellingham “Free Stuff” section of Craigslist.
 “Free Go Pro – You Just Need to Find It”.
 All in all I got about 400 eager responses, from people interested in helping to find it.
 3 of these responses were from individuals who flew over the area with light aircraft, as well as an inquiry from Bellingham search and rescue asking for the raw GPS data so they could use it as a search an rescue training mission.
 We went through all sorts of data extrapolations and possible flight paths, but there really wasn’t enough data to be 100% sure where this thing was.
 It theoretically could have been anywhere over a 100km landing zone.

 4 months later I got an email.